httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Likewise, parsers MUST consider encoded data that has non-zero pad bits an error.
 See {{!RFC4648}}, Section 3.5.

-This specification does not relax the requirements in {{!RFC4648}}, Section 3.1 and 3.3; therefore, parsers MUST consider line feeds and non-alphabetic characters in encoded data as errors.
+This specification does not relax the requirements in {{!RFC4648}}, Section 3.1 and 3.3; therefore, parsers MUST consider characters outside the base64 alphabet and line feeds in encoded data as errors.

 ~~~ abnf
 binary = "*" 0*21846(base64) "*"